 George Santos joins Cameo as 'former congressional icon' after expulsion vote

-George Santos has now joined Cameo as a "former congressional icon" after being expelled from Congress.
+NEW YORK - George Santos has now joined Cameo as a "former congressional icon" after being expelled from Congress in a vote Friday.

 Santos also notes on his profile that he's "The Expelled member of Congress from New York City."